googlemaps/ios-places-swift-sdk/README.md

 ### Migration from `GooglePlacesSwift` (Preview) v0.2.0 and earlier to the new package dependency.

-If you have been using `GooglePlacesSwift` through this different GitHub repository,
+If you have been using `GooglePlacesSwift` through this GitHub repository,
 [delete that package dependency in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#Delete-a-package-dependency), then follow the [installation instructions](#installation) to add the package